Tin tức

 Though a representative office cannot involve in any income-generating activities, it is required to register for a tax code according to Circular No. 95/2016/TT-BTC.
 A RO will be issued a 13-digit TIN and the required registration documents are:

-- And only fill the following items: 1, 2, 3, 4, 9, 10, 12, 14, 15
+• Only the following sections of the form need to be completed: 1, 2, 3, 4, 9, 10, 12, 14, and 15

 Opening Bank Account